Groomes History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Groomes research.
-Another 162 words (12 lines of text) covering the years 1678 and 1760 are included under the topic Early Groomes History in all our PDF Extended History products and printed products wherever possible.
+Another 86 words (6 lines of text) covering the years 1335, 1279, 1327, 1319, 1678, 1760, 1695, 1699 and 1709 are included under the topic Early Groomes History in all our PDF Extended History products and printed products wherever possible.

 Groomes Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Groomes have been found, including Groome, Grome, Groom and others.

 Early Notables of the Groomes family (pre 1700)

 Migration of the Groomes family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Among the first immigrants of the name Groomes, or a variant listed above to cross the Atlantic and come to North America were: Nicholas Groome, Ship's Captain, settled in Massachusetts in 1630 and wrote a book called "A Glass for the people of the northeast" describing the people and the coast of New England.